trustedanalytics/daal-tk/README.md

 # daal-tk

 **daal-tk** is a library that provides access to Intel DAAL models and operations.
-It is used along with [spark-tk](https://github.com/trustedanalytics/spark-tk), which provides an API for creating and manipulating frames of data.
+It is used along with [spark-tk](https://github.com/trustedanalytics/spark-tk) frames, which provide an API for creating and manipulating frames of data.

 ### Prerequisites